Eritrea Tours

 Day 1 – Arrival in Asmara

-• We will give an introductory briefing on this Eritrea expedition, followed by dinner and drinks.
+• Introductory briefing on this Eritrea expedition, followed by dinner and drinks.

 • Overnight in Asmara.

-• Day 2 of the expedition will be a Monday, which is the day that Keren animal market takes place, probably the best livestock market I have ever seen.
+• Day 4 of the expedition will be a Monday, which is the day that the Keren animal market takes place, probably the best livestock market I have ever seen.

-• We will take our time visiting the market, including plenty of free time for taking pictures, interacting with locals and just discovering it on your own.
+• We will take our time visiting the market, including plenty of free time for taking pictures, interacting with locals and just discovering it on our own.

 • After lunch, we’ll visit the rest of town and surrounding areas.